-The problems associated with drainage or exposure of acid sulfate soils mean that drainage works need to be undertaken with extreme caution and in consultation with relevant authorities.
-Reference can be made to LEP 2000
+Common activities such as cropping, drainage works and construction can trigger acid sulfate soils to oxidise and produce acid.
+Works need to be undertaken with extreme caution and in consultation with relevant authorities.